Things You Should Know Before Converting Your Swimming Pool From Chlorine To A Salt Water System

 - Chances are, the deck around your pool will turn to mush and need to be replaced.

-- Not unlike the highway salt that destroys bridges and freeway supports over time, any concrete, brick or stone facing around your pool will likely become coated with a powdery flaking material and mortar will weaken and eventually fall out.
+- Not unlike the highway salt that destroys bridges and freeway supports over time, any concrete, brick, or stone facing around your pool will likely become coated with a powdery flaking material and mortar will weaken and eventually fall out.

-- Don’t forget the diving board and access ladders.
+- Don’t forget the diving board and pool ladders.
 Metal parts and that nice chrome finish can disintegrate in a matter of months and the weakened structures may need to be completely removed after about a year.

 What About Chemical Savings?

-Looking at the savings in chemicals over that same 3-year time period... yes, you will save on monthly chemicals that a chlorinated pool system requires.
+Yes, you will save on monthly chemicals that a chlorinated pool system requires.

-But, after putting salt through your pool's chlorine generator cell for 3 years, you will have decreased its life and a new chlorine generator cell will soon be necessary.
+But… after putting salt through your pool’s chlorine generator cell for 3 years, you will have decreased its life and a new chlorine generator cell will soon be necessary.
 That expense will pretty much wipe out any savings from chemicals that you might have initially experienced.

 This video explains how chlorine generator cells work, and what makes them fail:

 Many of these types of corrosion issues pop up when an existing pool that was designed for chlorine is converted to a salt water system.
-IF the original construction didn’t account for corrosive materials (such as salt), the effect of continual salt saturation can quickly destroy much of your pool.
+IF the original construction didn’t account for corrosive materials (such as salt), then the effect of continual salt saturation can quickly destroy much of your pool.

 In the end, deciding between a salt pool system and a chlorine pool system means doing some homework first.
 It's important to understand the long-term cost implications before you jump in and convert a chlorinated pool to a salt water pool.